austinsc/react-gooey/docs/elements/content.md

+# Content
-> A single class to handle WYSIWYG generated content, where only **HTML tags** are available
+A single class to handle WYSIWYG generated content, where only **HTML tags** are available

 ```props
 ```